accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 If you want to not only use casually the model but also hack it, see <a href="#usecase_build_encoder_decoder_based_on_LSTM_as_a_reconstruction_model">Usecase: Build Encoder/Decoder based on LSTM as a reconstruction model.</a>.

 <a name="usecase_build_encoder_decoder_based_on_LSTM_as_a_reconstruction_model"></a>
-## Usecase: Build Encoder/Decoder based on LSTM as a reconstruction model.
+## Usecase: Build Encoder/Decoder based on LSTM or ConvLSTM as a reconstruction model.

 Consider functionally reusability and possibility of flexible design, you should use not `FacadeEncoderDecoder` but `EncoderDecoderController` as follows.